Practice areas

 Application process

-We do not expect to participate in the 2022/2023 articling recruitment process.
-At this time, we do not anticipate having any positions available in addition to those we intend to offer to our 2021 Summer Students.
-Should you wish to submit an application, we will be glad to accept it and keep it on file in the event that positions arise in the future.
+We do not participate in a separate articling recruitment process.
+At this time, we do not anticipate having any positions available in addition to those we offer to our Summer Students.
+Should you wish to submit an applications, we will be glad to accept it and keep it on file in the event that positions arise in the future.
 We wish all articling candidates success in their search for an articling position.

 Student workload